ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    formatted aggregate reports as described in this document.

-   NOTE: Per the definition of XML, unless otherwise specified in the
+   NOTE: Per the definition of XML, unless otherwise specified in the schema below, the minOccurs and maxOccurs values for each element are set to 1.

-Kucherawy (ed), et al.  Expires 28 September 2020              [Page 65]
+Kucherawy (ed), et al.  Expires 29 September 2020              [Page 66]

 Internet-Draft                  DMARCbis                      March 2020

-   schema below, the minOccurs and maxOccurs values for each element are set to 1.

    <?xml version="1.0"?>
    <xs:schema xmlns:xs="http://www.w3.org/2001/XMLSchema"